nus-cs2103-AY2122S1/tp/docs/UserGuide.md

         </tr>
     </tbody>
 </table>

+* In the future, we will allow search by lesson fees and end date.

 Example:
 * `find date/12 Oct 2021 time/1200-1400 subject/Math` will match a student with lesson on `12 OCT 2021`, at `1130-1230`, with the subject `Mathematics`.